This example describes a video sharing service. The individual videos are organized in directories. Every directory has an owner

 cat lady is the owner of

-Note that there is no direct relation tuple that would grant
+Note that there is no direct relationship that would grant

 cat lady view access on